About

 Prof Ganotakis carries out research in three interrelated areas; those of international business, entrepreneurship and innovation as well as in their intersection (e.g., international entrepreneurship).
 He is also interested in how and why strategies that firms adopt change over time, and how those temporal variations affect firms' ability to learn.

-In the area of international business Prof Ganotakis has examined the relationship between innovation and exporting, including how firms can successfully assimilate foreign based knowledge into their innovative effort (learning by exporting), depending on the exporting pattern they adopt and the internal and external resources they possess and can access.
+In the area of international business Prof Ganotakis has examined the relationship between innovation and exporting, including how firms can successfully assimilate foreign based knowledge into their innovative effort (learning by exporting), depending on the exporting pattern they adopt.
 He has also investigated both the determinants and consequences of different forms of foreign market exit and re-entry (de- and re- internationalization).

 He is particularly interested in the open innovation process and specifically in how firms form foreign collaborations with different types of partners, how they can successfully manage those collaborations in order to enhance their new product development effort, and finally how different levels of 'openness' can influence a firm's overall performance and growth.